tokenika/eosfactory/pyteos/cases/account_name_conflict.md

 ## Cases

-The structure of the `Cases` files is explained in the file `cases`.
+The structure of the `Cases` files is explained in the file `setup.md`.

 Note, that all case files are, in the same time, both `Markdown` and `Python` scripts.
 Therefore, you can execute it with `python3 <file name>` or you can